 We regularly have to react to crisis situations and can often stabilise stressful circumstances by providing clear, sensible and thorough legal advice.
 Unlike administrators and liquidators we act for you.

 We can draw on a broad range of options with positive outcomes in mind.
 We have obtained very favourable results for our clients, time and time again.

 We act for clients in the following circumstances:

-PCL Lawyers in Melbourne are experts in the field that can offer quality insolvency and pre-insolvency advice.
+We are experienced insolvency and pre-insolvency lawyers.
 Sometimes company liquidation or personal bankruptcy is not the only resolution.
 Timely and appropriate legal advice from experienced insolvency lawyers at this time will likely be of great assistance.

 Call us today on 1300 907 335 to discuss your situation or alternatively fill in the form on this page and we will respond to you promptly.

 Company insolvency is different to personal insolvency.
 The end point of Company insolvency is liquidation.
 The end point of personal insolvency is bankruptcy.

 If a company is insolvent or close to it, an administrator receiver, or liquidator may be appointed as a consequence of the company either being unable to meet its debt obligations on time, or the value of its liabilities exceeds that of its assets.

 Bankruptcy, however, is the legal process that a person or company follows to resolve their insolvency predicament.
 Not every person that becomes insolvent will file for bankruptcy, as the issue can sometimes be resolved.
 In other words there are my steps before that where the debts can be cleared.

 Corporate restructure involves making significant changes to the structure of a company.
 This may include changes to ownership or leadership, business practices, employee structure etc.